 On March 5, 2024, the CFPB issued a final rule that lowers the safe harbor amount for credit card late fees that would be considered to be "reasonable and proportional" to the costs incurred by credit card issuers for late payments to \$8, eliminates a higher late fee safe harbor amount for subsequent late payments and eliminates the annual inflation adjustment for the safe harbor amount.
-The final rule has an effective date of May 14, 2024; however, it is being challenged in litigation, which could delay or, if such challenge is successful, halt implementation of the final rule.
-We are assessing the impact of the final rule and how we intend to comply with it if it goes into effect.
-In the absence of providing a cost justification to support a late fee higher than the safe harbor amount, which would be permissible under the final rule, we would be required to reduce our late fees, resulting in a decrease to our delinquency fee revenue.
+On May 10, 2024, a preliminary injunction was granted staying the effectiveness of the final rule; however, whether the final rule will ultimately be implemented will depend on the outcome of the ongoing litigation.
+If the rule were to go into effect, in the absence of providing a cost justification to support a late fee higher than the safe harbor amount, which would be permissible under the final rule, we would be required to reduce our late fees, resulting in a decrease to our delinquency fee revenue.
 In addition, a reduction in the late fee amount could alter Card Member behavior and impact repayment rates.